giota-cliqz/git-playground/README.md

 # git-playground

 Well, long time we havent changed this file!! this README needed some clean up!
+So here I change.